In this section:

 This website provides an ongoing presence and communication for chapter members and others in the field of technical communication.
 This site identifies membership benefits, chapter information, educational resources, speakers' handouts and presentations, community service activities, and many more items of interest to the technical communicator and others interested in the field.
 It serves as a public relations tool for chapter members and others who want to know about events such as competitions, meetings, workshops, and seminars / webinars sponsored by the chapter and by the Society for Technical Communication.

 The chapter provides chapter members with networking tools such as the Events & News website; the monthly Announcements mailing list; and several social media groups such as LinkedIn, Facebook, and Twitter.
-Tools are provided for the technical communicator in the form of links to Web resources for developing technical materials, information about the career of technical communication, job announcements, ability to provide a resume to potential employers, ability to advertise your documentation company, and more.
-This archives website provides an historical platform and repository for chapter records, awards, honors and achievements, competition winners, photos, past presidents, and past events.
+Tools are provided for the technical communicator in the form of links to Web resources for developing technical materials, information about the career of technical communication, job announcements, and more.
+The archives website provides an historical platform and repository for chapter records, awards, honors and achievements, pre-2012 competition winners, photos, past presidents, and past events.

 Do I Need to Register?